Lilieyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints all possible combinations of two letters except oo
+Script that encodes and decodes using rot13 encryption